argoproj/argo-workflows/examples/README.md

       args: ["{{inputs.parameters.message}}"]
 ```

-We can also iterate over a sets of items.
+We can also iterate over sets of items:

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow